srepmub/tacovr/README.md

 ## Cost estimation

-- electronics: about 500 euros,
+- electronics: E545.32 (excluding shipping)
 - Infento: about 700 euros.

 Will add extra Infento parts for adding electronics, and calculate more precisely.